jhaynie/request-ssl/README.md

 - `removeAllFingerprints`: remove all fingerprints
 - `setDefaultSecureProtocol(protocol)`: set the default protocol to use for `agentOptions`
 - `getLastURL`: called to return the very last url pinned
+- `getFingerprintForURL(url,callback)`: get a fingerprint for a url. (only available on machines with openssl binary such as OSX and Linux.
+For Win32, you have to install openssl to use this)

 In addition to the APIs above, all APIs that are on the `request` library are also available (such as `get`, `post`, etc).
 This library should be a drop-in replacement for the request library.